Australian birds include Black Cockatoos, there are a number of different Black Cockatoos including the Black Palm Cockatoo.

 The Black Palm Cockatoo is also known as the Palm Cockatoo and the Goliath Aratoo.

-They measure around 55 to 60 cetimetres in length with a large crest and has one of the largest bills of any parrot, with a red facial patch that changes colour when they are excited.
+They are a large cockatoo measuring around 55 to 60 cetimetres in length and have a large crest with a red facial patch that changes colour when they are excited.

 Although rarely seen in the wild if they are seen it is usually alone, in pairs or in small groups of five or six.